SulmanK/Blog/docs/writing/posts/recsys_overview.md

 ###### Graph CNNs for Recommendation

-Graph Convolutional Networks (GCNs) are potent tools for handling non-Euclidean data like social networks, knowledge graphs, and protein-interaction networks.
-In the realm of recommendations, interactions can be structured as bipartite graphs, making GCNs applicable to recommendation tasks.
-This framework facilitates the integration of user/item side information, such as social networks and item relationships, into recommendation models.
+Graph Convolutional Networks (GCNs) excel at handling non-Euclidean data like social networks and knowledge graphs.
+In recommendations, GCNs can model interactions as bipartite graphs, integrating user and item information, such as social networks and item relationships, into the recommendation process.

 Their model generates item embeddings from both graph structure and item feature information using random walk and GCNs.
 This approach is well-suited for large-scale web recommender systems.
 The proposed model has been successfully deployed in Pinterest to address various real-world recommendation tasks.